Duet3D/wiki-content/Duet3D_hardware/Accessories/Smart_Effector.md

 The HF+ and HF- pins also power the illumination LEDs.

-The signal connector (Input 2) is an 8-way white Molex KK connector.
+The signal connector (Input 2) is an 8-way JST PH connector (v4.0) or 8-way  Molex KK connector (v3.0,v2.0).
 The pins are labelled on the underside and should be connected as follows:

 | Label | Pin function | Duet 2 suggested connection | Duet 3 suggested connection |
 |:---|:---|